Emotiv/cortex-example/python/async/README.md

    service.
 Please note that currently, the Cortex service is only available for Windows and macOS.
 3. We have updated our Terms of Use, Privacy Policy and EULA to comply with GDPR.
-Please login via the EMOTIV App to read and accept our latest policies in order to proceed using the following examples.
+Please login via the EMOTIV Launcher to read and accept our latest policies in order to proceed using the following examples.
 4. Next, to get a client id and a client secret, you must connect to your Emotiv account on